appsxinclusion2015/formix/README.md

 See [LICENSE.md](<LICENSE.md>) for license terms and conditions.

+Use this templa

-Use this template as a starting point for an Intel XDK App Designer project that will be distributed as a *mobile Cordova web app*.
+te as a starting point for an Intel XDK App Designer project that will be distributed as a *mobile Cordova web app*.
 The file named `init-dev.js` included as part of this project contains init code that generates an `app.Ready` event; which is used as a way to normalize how App Designer starts